forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * "Along with all the complexes of a superior nation, Russia has the great inferiority complex of a small country.", Joseph Brodsky Less Than One, 1976 from [Miller, Lukyanov](#miller-lukyanov)

+#### Thoughts on Aspects of Stalinism
+> Stalinism seems to have relied much to much on brutality and 'forced alliances', so the local willingness to cooperate was often missing and the system turned out to be not sustainable.
+It can even be doubted that the Warsaw Pact would have passed a serious stress test, especially after the crackdowns of protests in Czechoslovakia and Hungary.
+Adverse feelings from the brutality of Stalinism such as deportations and ignorance of human rights seem to have been handed down the generations and last till today.

 #### Refs Background on Russia